mrkline/bmpt/README.md

 1. The above design goals call for a fairly different architecture than what is in place now.
    A rewrite will arguably take less time than wrangling the existing code base.

-2. The goal of "zero dependencies" throws a wrench on using what we have now, as what we have now leans on third-party BPF scripts in Ruby.
+2. The goal of "zero dependencies" throws a wrench in using what we have now, as what we have now leans on third-party BPF scripts in Ruby.

 3. While I realize that it's important to focus on what you build with your tools and not the tools themselves,